refring/monero-rpc-php/README.md

 ## Roadmap
 - [ ] More wallet-rpc integration tests
-- [x] Fix strong-typed model classes for certain responses:
-  - [x] BlockHash in some places
-  - [x] Introduce a Address class maybe
 - [ ] More thorough error handling
-- [ ] Decide on giving the different get_blockheader* methods the same response
+- [ ] Implement the 'Other Daemon RPC Calls' ?

 ##  Contributing